FahimJadid/Jotter/README.md

 - **User Authentication**
   - Login using email and password.
   - Forgot password feature with a 6-digit verification code sent via email.
-  - Signup options:
-    - With Google.
-    - Using username, email, password, confirm password, and acknowledgment of terms and conditions.
+  - Signup with username, email, password, confirm password, and acknowledgment of terms and conditions.

 - **Home Interface**
   - Users are directed to a home page resembling Google Drive after authentication.